areebahanif11/DataCleaning_using_Spreadsheet/Complete_Project_onDataCleaning/README.md

 This repository documents a data cleaning project performed in Microsoft Excel.
 The goal was to take a raw, messy customer sales dataset and transform it into a clean, reliable, and analysis-ready format.
 This process is a fundamental first step in any data analysis workflow, ensuring that insights are accurate and trustworthy.

+Before Cleaning	After Cleaning
+A view of the raw data with inconsistencies like mixed casing, extra spaces, and typos.
+The final, cleaned dataset with standardized headers, formats, and no missing values.

 ## Project Overview

 The raw dataset contained several common data quality issues, including: